| Title: | Input/Output 'SomaScan' Data |

 If "vertically binding" on the column union is

-, however this results in NAs
+desired, use dplyr::bind_rows(), however this results in NAs in

 non-intersecting columns.
 For many files with little variable